OOPMan/XBOFS.win/docs/binding_buide.md

   * RB is set to Right Analog stick X-axis -32768
   * LB is set to Right Analog stick X-axis 32767

-The purpose of this configuraiton is to allow the Fight Stick to be used to navigate in the Krypt mode.
-The Kyrpt mode uses the Left Analog Stick for movement while the Right Analog Stick contols the camera.
+The purpose of this configuration is to allow the Fight Stick to be used to navigate in the Krypt mode.
+The Kyrpt mode uses the Left Analog Stick for movement while the Right Analog Stick controls the camera.
 Looking up and down is not that important but being able to rotate the view left and right is.
 This configuration allows you to switch to the Alternate bindings and navigate the game world in the Krypt mode without needing to plug in a normal game controller.
 When you want to play the rest of the